 Click the images below to expand for full view

 - Activity – Immediately following gynecomastia surgery you will want to rest.
-Once you feel up to it get something light to eat and take medications as instructed.
-At some point during the day or evening you will want to get up and walk around for 15 minutes every hour to promote proper blood circulation.
-Avoid lifting anything heavier than 5 pounds, lifting children or having sex for 2 weeks.
+Once you feel up to it get something light to eat and take medications as instructed. during the day and evening you will want to get up and walk around for 15 minutes every hour to promote proper blood circulation.
+Avoid lifting anything heavier than 5 pounds, lifting children, or having sex for 2 weeks.

-- Hydration – Keep Gatorade available.
+- Hydration – Keep Gatorade availableto ensure proper hydration.
 Make sure you drink a lot of fluids during your recovery period.

 - Garment/bandage – For the first 24 hours after gynecomastia surgery you will have bandages and a binder wrapped around your chest.
-Adjust garment/bandage every 2 hours or as needed.
+Adjust your garment/bandage every 2 hours or as needed to obtain consistent, gentle compression.
 This may mean undoing and repositioning the elastic bandage.
-You should have gentle compression.
 If you cannot put your finger in between the garment and your body, it means it is too tight.
 If the garment is too tight it will prevent proper blood flow.
-When you reposition your elastic bandage, make sure to have an ABD pad on the chest as a buffer in between the bandage and your chest skin.
-It will prevent the bandage from cutting into your skin.
+When you reposition your elastic bandage, make sure to have an ABD pad on the chest as a buffer in between the bandage and your chestskin.
+This will prevent the bandage from cutting into your skin.
 You may also need these pads to absorb any oozing from the incisions.
 Dr. Cruise will remove the bandages at your first post-operative visit.
 He will advise whether or not to continue using gauze or pads on the incisions.

 - Post-operative garment/shirt – At day 2 or 3 the incisions should no longer ooze.
-At this time you may switch to placing your garment/shirt on first and then the ace bandage on top of it for additional compression.
+At this time you may switch to placing your garment/shirt on first and then the ace bandage on top of it for additional compression to minimize swelling.
 No ABD pads should be necessary at this point.